felixlopz/hubrise-test-task/content/apps/deliveroo/en/configuration.md

 position: 4
 layout: documentation
 meta:
-  title: Deliveroo Connection to HubRise - Configuration
+  title: Connect Deliveroo to HubRise - Configuration Guide
   description: See instructions to configure Deliveroo Bridge to work seamlessly with Deliveroo and your EPOS or other apps connected to HubRise.
 Configuration is simple.
 ---